survivejs/deno-katas/katas/kata-02.md

-# Deno Kata 2 - Creating a server
+# Deno kata 2 - Creating a server

 The purpose of this kata is to build a web server with Deno.